basho/riak_kv/docs/aggregation_functions.md

 ### Chunking

-Chunks of data are read from the vnodes and sent to the co-ordinator (`riak_kv_qry_worker`) to be consumed by the calculation.
+Chunks of data are read from the vnodes and sent to the coordinator (`riak_kv_qry_worker`) to be consumed by the calculation.

-The calcultation currently consumes whole quanta in chunks - but will work equally well with streamed chunks of quanta in the future.
+The calculation currently consumes whole quanta in chunks - but will work equally well with streamed chunks of quanta in the future.

 The actual calculations are done in `riak_ql_window_agg_fns.erl`

-At the beginnng of the calculation a `start_state` function is called for each calculation.
+At the beginning of the calculation a `start_state` function is called for each calculation.
 As each chunk comes in the function itself is called with the continuation state - returning a new continuation state.
 Once the query worker is happy all the chunks have been applied a `finalise` function is called on the continuation state - yielding the query.

 ---

 ### Invocation Notes I

-The vector of values being consumed can be defined by arithemtic expressions like `COUNT((1 + temperature)/3.4)`.
+The vector of values being consumed can be defined by arithmetic expressions like `COUNT((1 + temperature)/3.4)`.
 This makes the invocation of the function call slightly more complex.

 The functions themselves are typed - you can't `AVG` a column of type `varchar`.